One Graph to Track Them All: Dynamic GNNs for Single- and Multi-View Tracking: Experiments

 For completeness, we also report the numbers for more recent methods.
 On MOT17, DiffMOT~\citep{Lv24} and GeneralTrack~\citep{Qin24b} outperform us on IDF1 and HOTA, but we outperform them on MOTA.
 This can be explained by the fact that they rely heavily on appearance information to associate detections, which we do not use.
 On the other hand, appearance seems to be detrimental on the crowded MOT20 where we outperform GeneralTrack on all metrics.
 In any case, the fact that our numbers are close without using appearance is encouraging and points to an obvious direction for future research: Exploiting appearance features while being able to handle single and multi-view information.

 \paragraph{SCOUT.}

 We evaluate on our SCOUT dataset, which provides both single and multi-view tracking scenarios.
 We use the same detection attributes as in WILDTRACK but we reduce the feature dimensions to $s=224$ in the multi-view case to fit the larger graph in memory.
+We split the manually cleaned dataset (first 8 cameras in the first sequence) into two equal parts: the first is used for training, and the second for evaluation.
 We report our comparative results in \cref{tab:scout}.
 Overall the metrics are significantly lower than on MOT17 and WILDTRACK because the SCOUT dataset is more demanding than previous ones.
-Nevertheless, for single-view evaluation, we significantly outperform SORT~\citep{Bewley16} and ByteTrack~\citep{ZhangByteTrack2022} and incorporating scene information gives us an additional boost.
+Nevertheless, for single-view evaluation, we significantly outperform SORT~\citep{Bewley16} and ByteTrack~\citep{Zhang22d} and incorporating scene information gives us an additional boost.

 In the multi-view setting, existing methods~\citep{Engilberge23a, Teepe24,Teepe24a} could not be run because their memory requirements were too high.
-To nevertheless provide a multi-view baseline, we modified ByteTrack \citep{ZhangByteTrack2022} to cluster detections across views and average their world coordinates per cluster before tracking.
+To nevertheless provide a multi-view baseline, we modified ByteTrack \citep{Zhang22d} to cluster detections across views and average their world coordinates per cluster before tracking.
 Instead of 2D IoU, we used 3D IoU between cuboids for similarity computation.
 Both our models, with and without environmental knowledge, outperform the baseline, with the former achieving slightly better results.